 Amex Pay Over Time Overview

-American Express issues a large array of credit cards, but the issuer also offers several variations of cards that don't have a preset spending limit.
+American Express issues a large array of credit cards.
+But, the issuer also offers several variations of cards that don't have a preset spending limit.
 This type of card functions exactly like a credit card when making purchases.
 But, instead of having the ability to carry a balance as credit cards allow, you must pay off the balance each month or face stiff fees.

 No Preset Spending Limit means the amount you can spend adapts based on factors such as your purchase, payment, and credit history.

 Sometimes, life happens, and you may need more time to pay off your balance.
 American Express offers enrollment in Pay Over Time on these cards without preset spending limits.
 With this feature, cardmembers may have more time to pay down their balance for some (but not all) charges.
 However, you will be charged interest when using Pay Over Time to carry a balance.
+Amex will determine — and possibly change — what your Pay Over Time limit is.
+For example, mine is $30,000 on my The Business Platinum Card® from American Express.

 Cards eligible for Pay Over Time include: